Everybody (¥$ song)

 "Everybody" is an unreleased song by American hip-hop superduo ¥$, composed of rapper Kanye West and singer Ty Dolla Sign, featuring American singer Charlie Wilson and American rapper Lil Baby.
 West produced the track with Evian Christ, London on da Track, Timbaland, and will.i.am.
 With the exception of Wilson, all vocalists and producers wrote the song together.
-The song, a hip-hop and dirty rap record, primarily uses a sample of the Backstreet Boys' 1997 single, "Everybody (Backstreet's Back)".
+A hip-hop and dirty rap track, it primarily uses an interpolation of the Backstreet Boys' 1997 single "Everybody (Backstreet's Back)".

 It was intended to be the second single (Note: Certain sources refer to "Everybody" as the album's lead single despite its title track being released as a single on November 22, 2023, more than two weeks before West first previewed the song.) from the duo's debut studio album, Vultures 1 (2024), being previewed during several listening events for the album and featured in its promotional material.
-Ultimately, the song was scrapped, due to West being unable to clear its chorus, due to the "Everybody (Backstreet's Back)" sample.
-West and Ty Dolla Sign continued to perform it at listening events for the album.
+Ultimately, the song was scrapped, as West was likely unable to clear its chorus due to the interpolation of "Everybody (Backstreet's Back)".
+Despite this, West and Ty Dolla Sign have continued to perform it at listening events and concerts.